jcusnxj/myEleventy/src/en/note/eleventy/syntax-highlighting-plugin.md

 ## 4. templateoverride

-If we don't want the sample Nunjucks code to execute, one option is to set `templateoverride` to `md` in the Front Matter Data of a specific file (by default, it is set to `njk` - see step 6, [Initial Set-up](/en/note/eleventy/initial-set-up)):
+If we don't want the sample Nunjucks code to execute, one option is to set `templateoverride` to `md` in the Front Matter Data of a specific file (by default, it is set to `njk` - see [Initial Setup](/en/note/eleventy/initial-set-up), step 4):
 ```yaml
 ---
 templateoverride: md